-Community development in your neighborhood, town, or city is just a name for the exciting work of creating better communities one step at a time.
-The four of us who write for this site are all seasoned urban planning professionals who will be happy to help you improve your particular geographic place on this earth.
+Community development in your neighborhood, town, or city is just a term for the exciting work of creating better communities one step at a time.
+The partners writing this site are all seasoned urban planning professionals who will be happy to help you improve your particular geographic place on this earth.

-Our goal is to talk you through common neighborhood issues with honesty, a definite point of view, and a sense of humor.
-If you're impatient, you can search the site right away:
+Our goal is to talk about common neighborhood issues with honesty, a definite point of view, and a sense of humor.
+If you're impatient, please search the site right away:

-The community improvement tips and concepts here are practical for those who find themselves appointed or elected to a planning commission, board of adjustment, town council, neighborhood association board, or water district council, for example.
+Community improvement concepts and specifics here are practical for those who find themselves appointed or elected to a planning commission, board of adjustment, town council, neighborhood association board, or water district board, for example.

 We're ruthless about pointing out the silliest things that are recommended to everyone from mayors to small town chambers of commerce for community economic development.